 Mortgage lenders charge a bunch of different fees for their services, and one of these is termed “points.”
 One point is equal to a certain amount of the loan principal so you may have thousands of dollars worth of points.
 And the point is that you can deduct points associated with a mortgage used for a home purchase.
 You can also deduct mortgage points acquired by refinancing, but spread out over the life or loan.

 A lot of people work remotely or freelance from home.
-If you’re one of them, then you have another of the tax deductions for homeowners in Bloomfield HIlls right there.
+If you’re one of them, then you have another of the tax deductions for homeowners in Metro Detroit Michigan right there.
 When you use a portion of your home for business purposes only, you can deduct costs related to that portion of your home.
 That means if your home office area is 10% of your square footage, you can deduct a proportionate percentage of your utilities, insurance, and repair costs.

 Interest on Home Equity Loan